Adjustments: Strategy, Structure & Personnel

 3. Personnel — who is involved

 Personnel adjustments change who's on the field or who's playing which role.
-They're the most disruptive — and the most overused at community level.

 Examples: